Symbiota2/Symbiota2-php/docs/setup/build_docker_setup.md

 steps are complete, further launches are completed much faster.
 To perform the initial launch of the Docker containers, follow the following steps:

+- **If you are using a Linux machine, and the nginx and php containers for your server, make sure that Apache is disabled and port 80 is open.**
 - Start all of the Docker containers in detached (non-logging) mode (on Linux machines run with `sudo`):

     `docker-compose up -d`